 History of the AWC

-In 1898, 25 American women met for tea at the London home of Carrie Louise Griffin, to discuss their interest in forming a group that “would lead to useful service, a center of our own, in the land of our sojourn.”
+In 1898, a group of 25 American women met for tea at the London home of Carrie Louise Griffin to discuss their interest in forming a group that “would lead to useful service, a center of our own, in the land of our sojourn.”

-Most were what we call in the club “Long Term London Ladies”, married to business leaders, government officials, and often British citizens.
+Most were what we call “Long Term London Ladies,” married to business leaders, government officials and often British citizens.
 Distinguished members included Lady Randolph Churchill (Jennie Jerome), mother of Winston; Lady Astor, the Duchess of Marlborough; Mrs. Selfridge; and Mrs. Herbert Hoover.

 Meetings took place at members’ homes and a monthly luncheon was held at a hotel.
-Then, in 1916, the club’s president procured a £25,000 loan from Barclay’s Bank to purchase a full-fledge clubhouse in the form of a 30-bedroom mansion on Grosvenor Street with an Italian-style garden, a fountain from Florence, a ballroom with a built-in pipe organ, and a library, and staffed with housekeeping servants, and to pay off the loan, she sold debentures paying 5% to the members.
+Then, in 1916, the club’s president procured a £25,000 loan from Barclay’s Bank to purchase a full-fledged clubhouse in the form of a 30-bedroom mansion on Grosvenor Street — complete with an Italian-style garden, a fountain from Florence, a ballroom with a built-in pipe organ and a library — and to fully staff it with housekeeping servants.
+To pay off the loan, she sold debentures paying 5% to the members.
 The house became a gathering point for European and American artists, attracted many famous visitors and became a centre for the club’s community efforts.

 The club provided help, advice and cooperation for other organizations, individuals, movements, charities, schools and churches.
 It was consulted on educational, social, philanthropic, economic, artistic and literary subjects.